Oceanfront Luau On Kauai

 Kahiki Ma`ohi woman dancer in grass in red

-KAHIKI
+KAHIKI Hawaii

 Migration of Polynesia

 The Maʻohi people set sail in their canoes to settle the Polynesian Triangle.
-From Taputapuatea, Ra’iatea they follow the path of the stars and sounds of the pahu, which first led them to the island of Kauaʻi.
+From Taputapuatea, Ra’iatea, they follow the path of the stars and sounds of the pahu, which first led them to the island of Kauaʻi.

 Male Tahitian drum dancers wearing red